 Q: Can I use your theme in a language other than English?

 A: Yes!
 We’ve had a few customers use our themes in languages other than English.
-In some cases we’ve had to make a couple minor edits to translate text in the theme, which we’re happy to help with (just send us a support ticket at email@example.com).
+In some cases we’ve had to make a couple minor edits to translate text in the theme, which we’re happy to help with (just submit a support ticket here).
 And, if worse comes to worst and our themes don’t work with your language, we can always issue you a refund.